 - Accelerating development of commercialization strategies.

-Eligible KYNETIC technologies must originate from a participating University or community/technical college in Kentucky and focus on healthcare-related products.
+Eligible KYNETIC projects must originate from a participating university or community/technical college in Kentucky and focus on healthcare-related product development.

 The KYNETIC program is funded through the National Institute of Health’s Research Evaluation and Commercialization Hub (REACH) program.
 The goal of the program is to support proof-of-concept centers (hubs) that facilitate and accelerate the translation of biomedical innovations into commercial products that improve patient care and enhance health.

-The KYNETIC hub is led by the University of Kentucky (UK), University of Louisville (UofL) and Commonwealth Commercialization Center (C3).
+The KYNETIC hub is led by the University of Louisville (UofL), University of Kentucky (UK) and Kentucky Commercialization Ventures (KCV).
 The long-term goals of the program are to foster commercialization success, economic development and entrepreneurial culture change throughout Kentucky.